alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ### Include Profiles

-In order to use my profiles with your custom profiles, you will need to take two additional steps:
+In order to use my profiles with your custom profile, you will need to take two additional steps:

 1. Include the profiles in your custom profiles.
 That will make all commands